mtask/CollectiFOR/collect/README.md

 ```

 The `own_thread` parameter defaults to `false` with all modules if not specified.
 Note that early KeyboardInterrupt is captured and threads are waited to finish.
-With early KeyboardInterrupt incompleted collection is removed after all threaded jobs are finished.
+With an early KeyboardInterrupt (ctrl+c), the incompleted collection is removed after all threads are finished.

+> [!WARNING]
+> The `collect` tool does not track in anyway which modules should or should not run in its own thread or which amount of threds is sensible configuration.
+Consider this when adding "own_thread" configurations.